Files / India

 Document Overview

-Since the post-9/11 era and the 2008 Mumbai terrorist attacks, counter-terrorism cooperation has become a core pillar of the U.S.-India bilateral relationship.
-Through diplomatic and strategic adjustments, both nations have continuously strengthened collaboration in this critical area.
-Although factors such as economic growth, balancing China, and support for democratic governance provide strategic underpinnings for the bilateral ties, counter-terrorism cooperation remains the crucial link sustaining the resilience of the U.S.-India alliance, with new breakthroughs achieved in multiple practical collaborations in 2024.
+Since the post-9/11 era and the 2008 Mumbai terrorist attacks, counter-terrorism cooperation has become a core pillar of U.S.-India bilateral relations.
+Through diplomatic and strategic adjustments, the two countries have continuously strengthened collaboration in this critical area.
+While factors such as economic growth, balancing China, and support for democratic governance provide strategic underpinnings for the bilateral relationship, counter-terrorism cooperation remains the key link sustaining the resilience of the U.S.-India alliance, with new breakthroughs achieved in multiple practical collaborations in 2024.

 The report systematically outlines the two core pillars of U.S.-India counter-terrorism cooperation: intelligence sharing and joint military exercises.
-In the intelligence domain, a series of bilateral agreements including the 2020 Basic Exchange and Cooperation Agreement on Geospatial Cooperation and the 2015 General Security of Military Information Agreement have established a multi-dimensional intelligence collaboration framework covering geospatial intelligence, military communication security, and defense technology.
-Discussions during the March 2024 security dialogue on "Khalistan"-related elements and the extradition of Mumbai attack suspects further highlighted the practical value of intelligence cooperation.
+In the intelligence domain, a series of bilateral agreements, including the 2020 Basic Exchange and Cooperation Agreement on Geospatial Cooperation and the 2015 General Security of Military Information Agreement, have established a multi-dimensional intelligence collaboration framework covering geospatial intelligence, military communication security, and defense technology.
+Discussions during the March 2024 security dialogue on Khalistan-related groups and the extradition of Mumbai attack suspects further highlighted the practical value of intelligence cooperation.

 However, U.S.-India counter-terrorism cooperation still faces multiple structural challenges.
-The United States, as a global hegemon, pursues "norm revisionism" and tends to favor unilateral military means; whereas India, based on its regional power status and geopolitical realities, prefers multilateral diplomatic strategies.
-On regional issues concerning Afghanistan, Pakistan, and Iran, policy divergences have emerged due to differing security priorities.
-The United States' transactional diplomacy contrasts sharply with India's cautious stance, and differing attitudes on the Gaza issue further underscore the divergence in strategic approaches.
+As a global hegemon, the United States pursues normative revisionism and tends to favor unilateral military means, whereas India, based on its regional power status and geopolitical realities, prefers multilateral diplomatic strategies.
+On regional issues concerning Afghanistan, Pakistan, and Iran, policy divergences arise due to differing security priorities.
+The United States' transactional diplomacy contrasts sharply with India's cautious stance, and differing attitudes on the Gaza issue further highlight the divergence in strategic approaches.